Vatican may eventually limit Sistine Chapel visits

 Antonio Paolucci, the director of the Vatican Museums, said he did not foresee limiting the number of visitors “in the short and medium term” but said the museums might not have any choice after that.

-“Pressure caused by humans such as dust introduced, the humidity of bodies, carbon dioxide produced by perspiration can cause unease for the visitors, and in the long run, possible damage to the paintings,” Paolucci said in an article in the Vatican newspaper.
+“Pressure caused by humans such as dust introduced, the humidity of bodies, carbon dioxide produced by perspiration can cause unease for the visitors, and in the long run, possible damage to the paintings,” Paolucci said in an article in the Vatican newspaper to mark the 500th birthday of the ceiling frescoes.

 “We might limit the access, putting a cap on the number (of visitors).
 We will do this if tourism grows beyond the limits of reasonable tolerance and if we are not able to respond adequately to the problem,” he said.